IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Individuals are Entitys which represent things that exist over space and time.

-Individuals are represented as light orange boxes, while there classes are represented as dark orange boxes (see the Meta-Model Legend) .
+Individuals are represented as light orange boxes, while their classes are represented as dark orange boxes (see the Meta-Model Legend) .

 Examples: